 McClendon said in a March interview that he expects the Permian Basin assets to fetch at least $5 billion and that they may be sold in a few pieces rather than as a whole.

 Chesapeake was the best-performing energy stock in the Standard & Poor’s 500 Index yesterday, rising 2.9 percent to $18.36 in New York.
 The shares have fallen 18 percent this year as the impact of tumbling gas prices was compounded by investor distrust stemming from McClendon’s personal financial transactions.

 Exxon Mobil Corp.
-(XOM) is the largest U.S. gas producer.
+(XOM:US) is the largest U.S. gas producer.

 To contact the reporters on this story: Joe Carroll in Chicago at firstname.lastname@example.org; David Wethe in Houston at email@example.com